 The Holidays in NYC

-Visiting NYC during the holidays is one of the best times to come here, it’s seriously magical and there are all kinds of famous free events and things to do from being a spectator at the Macy’s Thanksgiving Day Parade, attend the various Christmas tree lighting ceremonies, and of course watching the New Years ball drop at Times Square.
+Visiting NYC during the holidays is one of the best times to come here, it’s seriously magical and there are all kinds of famous free events and things to do from being a spectator at the Macy’s Thanksgiving Day Parade, attend the various Christmas tree lighting ceremonies, and of course, celebrating New Year’s in NYC by watching the ball drop at Times Square.

 There’s also the holiday markets at Bryant Park, Columbus Circle, and Union Square!
 Not to mention all the department store window displays at Christmas!